tulbba/faq-accordion-project/README.md

 ## Acknowledgments

 - I got a lot of help from a YouTuber named [Coder Coder](https://www.youtube.com/c/TheCoderCoder).
 I had already started this challenge but then got a bit stuck and I happened to find her video, where she was also completing the same challenge.
-I got really good tips from her
+I got really good tips from her.